 Genetic variants on ASB1 and EXOC6 are archaic genes that are associated with a preference for staying up late and napping during the daytime hours.
 The concentration of these genes increases in direct correlation to distance from the equator.
 The northern latitudes experience a greater shift in the day length, which affects circadian rhythm.
 The ASB1 and EXOC6 variants may confer a benefit to those who live in northern climates with short day-length cycles in the winter.

-4. A Tendency for Depression from Archaic Genes
+4. A Tendency for Depression From Archaic Genes

 The same genetic inheritance regarding circadian rhythms is also associated with an increased level of chronic depression.
 Lack of sunlight is a known cause of depression among humans living in northern latitudes, and the prevalence of some of the mutations increases the farther a population is from the equator.
 Neanderthal alleles near the CDH6 gene are associated with an increased frequency of feeling unenthused and apathetic.

 Addiction to substances such as tobacco is also influenced by these genes.
-While prevalent in less than 0.5% of the European population, one variant on the SLC6A11 gene increases the likelihood for addiction and is a positive predictor of smoking behavior.
+While prevalent in less than 0.5% of the European population, one variant on the SLC6A11 gene increases the likelihood of addiction and is a positive predictor of smoking behavior.

 5. Blood Clotting Issues and Deep Vein Thrombosis

 In the European population, approximately 6.5% of people have a mutation on the SELP gene that increases a tendency to form blood clots.
 This gene is responsible for a protein that causes cells and platelets to adhere to wound areas and to inflamed blood vessels.